glumb/pico_cache/README.md

 ##Installation

-To install the Pico Cache plugin, simply download the `PicoXcache.php` and put it in the plugins directory `{picoInstallation}/plugins/`.
+To install the Pico Cache plugin, simply download the `PicoCache.php` and put it in the plugins directory `{picoInstallation}/plugins/`.
 Or git clone the repository with the directory.

 ##Configuration